Join our email list to be in on all the juicy happenings at Countryside Citrus.

 In fact Americans love orange juice from Florida so much the growers only export about 10% of the juice to other parts of the world.
 On the other hand Brazil exports about 99% of the orange juice the produce each year.
 That isn’t to say it is bad, but everyone knows that when Americans find a good thing they like to hold on to it.

 Navel oranges are very easy to spot because they have an area of the fruit that looks very much like a navel.
 Navel oranges can be found in large or small sizes and are world renown for being able to eat by hand because of their easy-to-peel nature.
 Navels are produced between November and January.
+And for great color in salads, rare Scarlet Red Navels are not only visually stunning, they feature a sweet, complex flavor.

-The temple orange is a mix of a tangerine and orange and is easy to peel and eat just like the navel, but the taste is completely different.
+The Temple orange is a mix of a tangerine and orange and is easy to peel and eat just like the navel, but the taste is completely different.
 Temples are also great to eat by hand because they don’t have a lot of seed unlike the tangerine.
 Temples are available from December to March.

 Hamlin oranges are small citrus fruits they emit a nearly colorless, but tasty juice.
 These types of oranges don’t have any seed which makes them great for people who like to peel and eat them on the go.
 These types of Florida oranges can be had from October to November.